13 Sights in Brest, France (with Map and Images)

 Abeille Bourbon is a high seas emergency tow vessel, 80 metres (260 ft) long with a tractive power of 200 tonnes-force (2.0 MN), a crew of 12, designed by Norwegian naval architect Sigmund Borgundvåg.
 She was christened by Bernadette Chirac on 13 April 2005 in the presence of sponsor Jacques de Chateauvieux.
 She is based in Brest, France.

-La Carène is a contemporary music venue in the city of Brest in Brittany.
+La Carène is a concert hall located in Brest in the Finistère department of Brittany in northwestern France.
 The place opened its doors in March 2007, at the commercial port, in an imposing building with architecture by Jacques Ripault.

 The Naval Monument, more commonly known as the Pink Tower, is an American memorial erected in the 1930s on Cours Dajot in Brest to commemorate the action of the American Navy in Europe during the First World War.
 Destroyed by the Germans during the Occupation, it was rebuilt identically in 1958.
 It has been listed as a Historic Monument since July 2015.